paradise-fi/RoFI/doc/rofilib/configurations/serializations/json.rst

 metadata you might use when working with and sharing the configuration description.
 For details, see the section below.

-.. doxygenfunction:: rofi::configuration::serialization::toJSON( const RofiWorld& world )
+.. doxygenfunction:: rofi::configuration::serialization::fromJSON( const nlohmann::json& j )
     :project: configuration

 .. doxygenfunction:: rofi::configuration::serialization::fromJSON( const nlohmann::json& j, Callback attrCb )